metablaster/4X-Audio/README.md

 - [Victoria-II-Music](https://github.com/Caballero-Arepa/Victoria-II-Music)

-However these mods also include sound effects, the aim of this mod however is to provide music only and no sounds of any kind.
+However these mods also include sound effects, the aim of this mod however is to provide music only and no sound effects of any kind.

 ## Roadmap

-I plan to add many more music tracks in the future from other 4X games, so that in entire gameplay no same music plays twice, with the goal to never get bored listening to same thing over and over again like a broken record.
+I plan to add more music tracks in the future from other 4X games, so that in entire gameplay no same music plays twice, with the goal to never get bored listening to same thing over and over again like a broken record.

+Separate repository with cherry picked sounds effects since many duplicates exist out there.

 ## License